 • More than one detached garage or structure (like sheds, pool houses, or guesthouses)

-• Temporary living expenses such as hotel stays or relocation costs
+• Temporary living expenses, such as hotel stays or relocation costs

 • Loss of income or business interruption for commercial properties